betheden/hebrew-grammar/content/stem_piel.rst

 is expressed by the Piel form of the verb itself with no additional verbal element.

-NOTE: Causative action must be expressed by a :ref:`verb-transitive-verbs`, but non-causative action can be expressed by an :ref:`verb-intransitive-verbs`.
+.. note:: Causative action must be expressed by a :ref:`verb-transitive-verbs`,
+          but non-causative action can be expressed by an :ref:`verb-intransitive-verbs`.
           Thus, a verb that is transitive in the Piel stem may be intransitive in the Qal and/or Niphal stems.

 -  JOB 38:12 –– expressing causative action with a dynamic verb